 - 7. Students are expected to be in employment, voluntary work or studying abroad for a minimum of 30 weeks.
 In some cases students will undertake a combination of work and academic study.
 In exceptional cases Faculty Pro Vice-Chancellors or their nominees may approve shorter periods.
 Students must comply with Institute requirements for maintaining contact with tutors during this period.
 Schemes which are accredited by Professional, Statutory and Regulatory Bodies may also include additional requirements.
 Students who fail to make satisfactory academic progress during the Year Abroad will be reported to the Institute Director or nominee under the Academic Regulation on Academic Progress. - 8.
 The Year Abroad will consist of 120 credits.
 Assessments may include a log book or diary, interim reports, and a final reflective report.
 For new students starting from September 2018, the marks for the Year Abroad will be based on assessments which are set and assessed at Aberystwyth.
 Credits from academic study will be accepted as an alternative to evidence of paid/voluntary work, but will not contribute to the final mark for the Year Abroad. - 9.
 The final module mark(s) for the Year Abroad will be confirmed during the final year at the Semester One meeting of Senate Examination Board. - 10.
 Special Circumstances may apply in the case of illness or other circumstances beyond the student's control.
 These should be reported to the department as early as possibly by submitting the Special Circumstances form with appropriate evidence, for consideration by examination boards.
 Where students are unable to continue with the Year Abroad, they should take temporary withdrawal from their studies. - 9.7 Guidance on Marks from other Institutions - 1.
 Students undertaking study abroad as a non-compulsory part of an undergraduate degree will transfer only credit to their Aberystwyth degree.
 Marks for courses taken whilst on exchange or transferred from other institutions will not be included in the classification of the degree and will not be listed on the Aberystwyth University transcript.
-This restriction includes credits transferred under ECTS.
-It applies to all Undergraduates who entered Part One (which includes Level 0) of their studies from September 2018, and to students to entered Postgraduate Awards from September 2018. - 2.
-The translation of marks for inclusion in the degree classification will only be allowed as part of a full collaborative agreement at scheme level, with a formal mapping of marking scales attached to the agreement and reported to the International and Collaborative Provision Board. - 3.
+This restriction includes credits transferred under ECTS. - 2.
+The translation of marks for inclusion in the degree classification will only be allowed as part of a full collaborative agreement at scheme level, with a formal mapping of marking scales attached to the agreement and reported to the Collaborative Provision Committee. - 3.
 The transfer of credit only will not be permitted at level 3 or above in undergraduate degrees.
-Exchange programmes and other arrangements will only be permitted at these levels where governed by a full collaborative agreement, enabling marks to be translated and included in the classification of the bachelor's or integrated master's degree. - 9.8 Learning Agreements for outgoing exchange students
+Exchange programmes and other arrangements will only be permitted at these levels where governed by a full collaborative agreement, enabling marks to be translated and included in the classification of the bachelor's or integrated master's degree.